- 1. Making Language too Complicated

 - Additional privacy protections

 Users must be allowed to read and accept the new changes to the policy.
-A notice through email, pop-up, or clear links to changes must be created to allow consumers to reject or agree to the new terms.
+An Update Notice through email, pop-up, or clear links to changes must be created to allow consumers to reject or agree to the new terms.

 Not only do you need to update your Policy as your practices change, but you need to inform your users about this, too.
 Not doing so is a big, big mistake.